John Bhattacharya

 John Bhattacharya also known as Shaurja Bhattacharya (born 24 June 1994) is an Indian model and actor, who works in Bengali film and television industry.

 Career

 Bhattacharya started his career with the Bengali television series Bojhena Se Bojhena.
-Apart from Bojhena Se Bojhena he has worked many television serial such as Thik Jeno Love Story, Nojor.
+Apart from Bojhena Se Bojhena he has worked in many television serial such as Thik Jeno Love Story and Nojor.
 In 2021 he made his film debut with the film Golondaaj.